-The Association for Laboratory Phonology is a non-profit organization.
-The purpose of the association is to promote the scientific study of all aspects of the phonetics and phonology of spoken and signed languages through scholarly exchange across disciplines.
+The Association for Laboratory Phonology, a non-profit organization, promotes the scientific study of all aspects of the phonetics and phonology of spoken and signed languages through scholarly exchange across disciplines.
 The association is an international body open to scholars world-wide, and is committed to the advancement and diffusion of knowledge on the phonetics and phonology of all human languages.

 Journal